puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 ### Configuring Agents

-Once the agent is installed it can be configured (pointed to the correct master, assigned a certname, etc.) by editing `/etc/puppetlabs/puppet/puppet.conf` directly or by using the [`puppet config set` sub-command](../../puppet/3/reference/config_print_and_set.html) which will edit `puppet.conf` automatically.
+Once the agent is installed it can be configured (pointed to the correct master, assigned a certname, etc.) by editing `/etc/puppetlabs/puppet/puppet.conf` directly or by using the `puppet config set` sub-command<!-- (../../puppet/3/reference/config_print_and_set.html) --> which will edit `puppet.conf` automatically.
 For example, to point the agent at a master called "puppetmaster.example.com" you would run `puppet config set server puppetmaster.example.com --section agent`.
 This will add the setting `server = puppetmaster.example.com` to the `[agent]` section of `puppet.conf`.
 If you don't specify a section, the default is `main`.

 ### Signing Agent Certificates